alishker/project2-na-2121/README.md

 **Frontend - ReactJS (Javascript),Bootstrap4 :**

-React was chosen as a framework choice due to its convenient development environment.
+React was chosen as a framework choice of choice dues assignments eequirements and its convenient development environment.
 The virtual DOM used by ReactJS facilitates that the frontend is well decoupled and updation of each component happens independent of the other.
 This also helps in faster development.
 The hot reload feature of React is another added advantage.

 **Backend - Flask Framework (Python):**